jwtk/jjwt/README.md

 This is not because we want to make your life difficult, we promise!
 The reason why the JWT specification, and consequently JJWT, mandates key lengths is that the security model of a particular algorithm can completely break down if you don't adhere to the mandatory key properties of the algorithm, effectively having no security at all.
 No one wants completely insecure JWTs, right?
-Neither would we.
+Right!

 So what are the requirements?